sparten11740/bevy_health_bar3d/README.md

 ## bevy_health_bar3d

 Health Bar plugin for Bevy 3D.
-Despite its name, this plugin is universally applicable.
 It can be used to render a bar for any value that can be represented as percentage.
 Can be freely sized, supports horizontal or vertical orientation, custom fore- and background colors, and an optional border with configurable thickness and color.
 Works with split-screens or layered cameras out of the box.

 <img src="https://github.com/sparten11740/bevy_health_bar3d/assets/2863630/31c50809-30f0-45fc-8639-054db7c96429" width="300" />